phfaist/pylatexenc/README.md

 a unicode string into LaTeX text and escape sequences.
 It should recognize accented characters and most math symbols.
 A couple of switches allow you to alter how this function behaves.

+You can also run `latexencode.py` as a script to convert plain unicode text (from the standard input or from files given on the command line) into LaTeX code, written on to the standard output.

 Parsing LaTeX code & converting to plain text (unicode)